LENSS/EdgeStorm/Readme.md

 MStormMaster: MStorm server running on desktop.

+GDetection: A video face detection App of MStorm running on Android phones.

 GRecognition: A video face recognition App of MStorm running on Android phones.

 Dlib: Face models for GRecognition.